dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 mermaid: true
 ---

-Training a language model is easier to understand when the whole system is small enough to fit on one page, but still complete enough to show the real moving parts.
-The key pieces are the decoder architecture, tokenized data pipeline, differentiable training step, checkpoint handling, and an inference loop that turns token logits back into text.

-In this article, we will build a compact GPT-style language model with JAX and Flax NNX, train it on TinyStories, save a checkpoint with Orbax, and run text generation from the restored model.
-The companion source material is available in [Build and Train an LLM with JAX](https://github.com/dzlab/deeplearning.ai/tree/main/2026/03/BuildandTrainanLLMwithJAX), but the implementation flow below is self-contained.
+In this article, we will build a workflow for training a language-model using JAX ecosystem.
+Specifically, we will build a compact GPT-style language model with JAX and Flax NNX, train it on a small text dataset called TinyStories, use Orbax for checkpointing, and run text generation from the restored model.

-## Workflow

-The project follows the same path as a production language-model training workflow, but at teaching scale:

 ```mermaid
 flowchart LR